mongodb/docs/source/includes/setting-k8sRsConf-spec.podSpec.persistence.single.rst

           .. example::

-             If :term:`replica set` in requires 60 gigabytes of storage space, set this value to ``60Gi``.
+             If :manual:`replica set </reference/glossary/#std-term-replica-set>` in requires 60 gigabytes of
+             storage space, set this value to ``60Gi``.

       * - ``storageClass``